iguannago/boardgame/api-spec.md

     * Required: true

 #### **GET**:
-Get the state of the Game identified by the gameId
+Get this resource if you want to know the current state of the Game

 ### Response code: 200